 - Set a drinking goal.
 That is, choose a specific goal to limit your drinking.
 A common goal for men is to have no more than four drinks on any one day.
 And with a total of 14 drinks per week.
 For women, it’s no more than three drinks in any one day.
 And with a total of seven drinks per week.
 But you must decide your own goal.

-- Keep a record or diary of your drinking.
+- Keep a diary of your drinking.
 This is a great motivator.
 It also helps you identify what people or events cause you to want to drink more.

 Keep Your Alcohol Level Down

 - Don’t be fooled.
 Standard drinks of beer, wine, and spirit (liquor) have the same amount of pure alcohol.
 So switching forms of alcohol is useless.

 - Eat while drinking.
 This helps keep your blood alcohol concentration (BAC) down.

 - Don’t play drinking games.
 Nor try to “keep up” with the drinking of others.